-The sensational life of activist and Black Panther Party co-founder Huey P. Newton (pictured) came to a tragic end 23 years ago on this day at the hands of a member of a similar Black Nationalist organization who considered him an enemy.
+The life of activist and Black Panther Party co-founder Huey P. Newton came to a tragic end 30 years ago on this day at the hands of a member of a similar Black Nationalist organization who considered him an enemy.
 Newton was said to have fallen on hard times after his ascent to the top of the Panthers’ ranks alongside Bobby Seale, but other details surrounding his death remain murky.

-At first, Oakland police said that drugs were not a part of the reason of Newton’s shooting.
+Originally, Oakland police said that drugs were not a part of the reason of Newton’s shooting.
 After Robinson confessed that the shooting was a result of a cocaine deal gone wrong, though, there was some speculation from investigators that Newton stole drugs from the BGF.
 The same detectives also determined that Newton was unarmed at the time of his shooting.

 Co-founding The Black Panther Party for Self-Defense (later shortened to The Black Panther Party) with Bobby Seale in 1966, Newton and his compatriots were known for their strong leftist politics, all-black garb and sound intellectual debate.
 Beyond the activism and fight for equality for African-Americans, the Panthers also started “survival programs” designed to assist the less fortunate such as meal programs, self-defense classes, medical clinics and first aid.
 The original Black Panthers would largely dissolve the organization in 1982.